buhowski/react-typescript/public/text-data/games/CossackSaga/CossackSagaEN.md

 #### Video Game Series

-# Shadows of the Zaporozhian Sich: Saga
+# Shadows of Sich: Saga

 An epic video game series and a journey through time that begins in the 9th-century Kyivan Rus' and leads to an alternate cyber-future.
 This is a story where the destruction of religion becomes the impetus for an unprecedented technological leap.